 - It’s nice to have a single place where I can collect content that I want to share, that is accessible to everyone, rather than just to those who are at the right time on the social networks that I would be posting to instead.

-Having all this hand-written HTML to be just what I want it to be, I will also do a bit of experimentation here.
-Even if I’m just a designer, I find that being hand-on with implementation helps to really understand the possibilities of technology.
+Having all this hand-written HTML also allows me to do a bit of experimentation here.
+Even if I’m just a designer, I find that being hand-on with code helps to understand the possibilities of technology.